-Around the office, the magnet became an object of curiosity and the subject of impromptu experiments.
-Its uncanny strength and its tendency to suddenly and noisily jump from unwary grips to the nearest metal surface got us thinking.
-We all knew the basics of magnets and magnetism -- magnets attract specific metals, and they have north and south poles.
-Opposite poles attract each other while like poles repel.
+You probably know that magnets attract specific metals and they have north and south poles.
+Opposite poles attract each other while like poles repel each other.
 Magnetic and electrical fields are related, and magnetism, along with gravity and strong and weak atomic forces, is one of the four fundamental forces in the universe.

-But none of those facts led to an answer to our most basic question.
-What exactly makes a magnet stick to certain metals?
-By extension, why don't they stick to other metals?
+But none of those facts answers the most basic question: What exactly makes a magnet stick to certain metals?
+Or why don't they stick to other metals?
 Why do they attract or repel each other, depending on their positioning?
 And what makes neodymium magnets so much stronger than the ceramic magnets we played with as children?

 To understand the answers to these questions, it helps to have a basic definition of a magnet.
 Magnets are objects that produce magnetic fields and attract metals like iron, nickel and cobalt.
 The magnetic field's lines of force exit the magnet from its north pole and enter its south pole.
 Permanent or hard magnets create their own magnetic field all the time.
 Temporary or soft magnets produce magnetic fields while in the presence of a magnetic field and for a short while after exiting the field.
 Electromagnets produce magnetic fields only when electricity travels through their wire coils.

-- Alnico magnets are made from aluminum, nickel and cobalt.
+- Alnico magnets: These were developed in the 1930s and are made from aluminum, nickel and cobalt.
 They're stronger than ceramic magnets, but not as strong as the ones that incorporate a class of elements known as rare-earth metals.

-- Samarium cobalt magnets combine cobalt with the rare-earth element samarium.
+- Samarium cobalt magnets: These were developed by scientists at the Dayton University Research University in the 1960s, and combine cobalt with the rare-earth element samarium.
 In the past few years, scientists have also discovered magnetic polymers, or plastic magnets.
 Some of these are flexible and moldable.
 However, some work only at extremely low temperatures, and others pick up only very lightweight materials, like iron filings.